 Each list will have been given a six character "list label" and the lists can be sorted into the required order on the Options-Port Lists screens.
-The lists will appear in the same order on the console's I/O port selection controls.
-It is possible to restrict the number of lists that appear for selection on the control surface.
+The lists will appear in the same order on the I/O port selection controls on the I/O matrix panel.
+It is possible to restrict the number of lists that appear for selection on the I/O Matrix panel.
 This reduces the number of times the pot needs to be pushed, to go through all the available lists.